AliLzh/AliLzh/README.md

 ### Hi there 👋

 I'm Mengting Lin.
 I come from China.
-I am currently in Boston, MA, and studying entry-level codings.
+I am currently in Daville, CA, and studying entry-level codings.
 I enjoy working hard and improve my skills day by day!
 Nice to meet you 😏😏

 👩🏻‍💻 Check out my LinkedIn at https://www.linkedin.com/in/mengting-lin-3821021ba/